-shell or projectile is in a position whereby the manual operation of any mechanism once would cause the unexpended cartridge, shell or projectile to be fired.
+Pistols and revolvers are also considered to be loaded when an unexpended cartridge. shell or projectile is in a position whereby the manual operation of any mechanism once would cause the unexpended cartridge, shell or projectile to be fired.

-A muzzleloading firearm is considered loaded when it is capped or primed and has a powder charge and ball or shot in the barrel or cylinders.
-23 drugs Utah Code § 76-10-528
+A muzzleloading firearm is considered loaded when it is capped or primed and has a powder charge and ball or shot in the barrel or cvlinders.

-Carrying a dangerous weapon while under the influence of alcohol or
+Carrying a dangerous weapon while under the influence of alcohol or druas